confluentinc/librdkafka/INTRODUCTION.md

 consumed messages may pass through without any copying (if so desired by the application) putting no limit on message sizes.

-> *"You can have high throughput or low latency, but you cant have both"*

 librdkafka allows you to decide if high throughput is the name of the game, or if a low latency service is required, all through the configuration property interface.